kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 2. Switch to the **Remote APIs** tab, find **SAP Commerce Cloud - Events**, and select it.

-3. Select the `order.deliverysent.v1` event type in **Event Topics** drop-down list.
+3. From the **Event Topics** drop-down list, select the `order.deliverysent.v1` event type.

 4. In the details of the printed event, change **orderCode** to `123456789` and select **Send Event**.

    A message will appear in the UI confirming that the event was sent.

-5. Call the microservice to verify is the event details were saved:
+5. Call the microservice to verify that the event details were saved:

    ```bash
    curl -ik "https://$SERVICE_DOMAIN/orders"